Free avocado toast for a year offered as B.C. home-buying perk

 “That really makes a difference for someone who makes a first purchase."

-To sweeten the deal, anyone who buys within the first weekend of the sales window will get a gift card to a local restaurant equivalent to an order of avocado toast each day for a year.
+To sweeten the deal, anyone who buys within the first weekend of the sales window will get a gift card to a local restaurant equivalent to an order of avocado toast one day a week for a year.

 “I think it's sending the right message,” said realtor Connor Redmond with Motive Marketing Group.